Robi Chowdhury

-Robi Chowdhury is a Bangladeshi singer, who gained popularity in the 1990s as a background score for films.
+Rabi Chowdhury is a Bangladeshi singer, who gained popularity in the 1990s as a background score for films.
 As of February 2019, he has released 64 audio albums.
 He was also a playback singer in 70 to 80 Bangladeshi films.

 Personal life

-Robi Chowdhury was married thrice.
+Rabi Chowdhury was married thrice.
 He married Rifat Ara Ramiza on 14 February 2015.
 The couple has one daughter.
-He was previously married to musician Dolly Sayontoni and another, who divorced.
+He was previously married to musician Dolly Sayontoni and Paryel Samiha Sharika but eventually divorced.

 Musical career

-Robi Chowdhury's first audio album was released by a company called 'Selex'.
+Rabi Chowdhury's first audio album was released by a company called 'Selex'.
 He also lent his voice to film songs and also composed music for several films.
 His first film as a music director was 'Andolan' and his last film was 'Putra Nak Paisawala'.
 He owns Rimzhim Studio.